tetratelabs/wazero/README.md

   * macOS is tested only on arm64.
 * Compiler
   * Linux is tested on amd64 (native) as well arm64 via emulation.
-  * Windows and FreeBSD are only tested on amd64.
+  * Windows, FreeBSD, NetBSD, DragonFly BSD, illumos and Solaris are tested only on amd64.
   * macOS is tested only on arm64.

 wazero has no dependencies and doesn't require CGO.
 This means it can also be